-- The PCP completes the Request for Prior Authorization form and sends it to the specialist. - This ensures that the member is seeking services from in-network providers. - The PCP and specialist retain a copy of the Request for Prior Authorization form in the member's chart. - The PCP faxes a copy of the Request for Prior Authorization form to the local Health Net Health Care Services Department. - This ensures that Health Net identifies case management needs and assists the member with coordination of care, when appropriate. - This also enables Health Net to assist in the detection of and referral to appropriate agencies for carve-out services, such as CCS, regional center and specialty mental health. - Specialists submitting paper claims to Health Net must include a copy of the completed Request for Prior Authorization form with the claim. - This supports the PCP-to-specialist referral and helps avoid delays in payment. - Specialists submitting electronic claims must indicate the name of the referring provider in box 23 of the CMS-1500 claim form.
+- The PCP completes the Request for Prior Authorization form and sends it to the specialist.
+This ensures that the member is seeking services from in-network providers, helps monitor the care provided to members and provides instructions to the specialist regarding authorized services. - The PCP and specialist retain a copy of the IP or OP prior authorization form in the member's chart. - Fax a copy of the Request for Prior Authorization form to Health Net Prior Authorization.
+You can also request authorization by phone or through the Health Net provider website. - This ensures that Health Net identifies case management needs and assists the member with coordination of care, when appropriate. - This also enables Health Net to assist in the detection of and referral to appropriate agencies for carve-out services, such as California Children's Services (CCS). - Specialists submitting paper claims to Health Net must include a copy of the completed Request for Prior Authorization form with the claim. - This supports the PCP-to-specialist referral and helps avoid delays in payment. - Specialists submitting electronic claims must indicate the name of the referring provider in box 23 of the CMS-1500 claim form.

-The PCP or specialist provider must give the Health Net Health Care Services Department as much advance notice as possible when requesting prior authorization.
-For elective inpatient or outpatient services, the provider must fax or mail requests for prior authorization at least five days before the anticipated date of service.
-Health Net strongly recommends that services not be scheduled prior to receiving the Health Net Health Care Services Department review decision.
+The PCP or specialist provider must give Health Net as much advance notice as possible when requesting prior authorization.
+For routine elective inpatient or outpatient services, the provider must fax or mail requests for prior authorization at least five days before the anticipated date of service.
+Health Net strongly recommends that services not be scheduled prior to receiving the Medical Management Department review decision.
 This allows sufficient time to notify the provider of the review decision prior to the services being rendered.